Not a methodology for thinking better. An architecture for deciding better — by design, at every altitude, every time a consequential choice is made.

 Does not address: the governed architecture of the human and organizational conditions under which decisions are made.

 Governs the conditions under which the model is built, applied, and acted upon.
-Designs the process architecture, governance mechanisms, AI management protocols, and feedback systems that make honest, aware decision-making a feature of the organization rather than a personal quality of its leaders.
+Designs the process architecture, governance mechanisms, AI management protocols, and feedback systems that make honest, aware decision-making a feature of the organization — not a personal quality of its leaders.

 Addresses how organizations adopt new technologies, redesign processes, manage change, and build the capabilities required to compete in a digital environment.